AndreasKaratzas/AndreasKaratzas/README.md

 * 🔭 Motivated by problems that are simple and therefore understandable, yet equally complex and therefore interesting.
-* 👯 I'm looking to collaborate on any interesting artificial intelligence project.
+* 👯 I'm looking to collaborate on any interesting artificial intelligence projects.
 * 📫 How to reach me **andreas.karatzas@protonmail.com**

 <!--